 Often, erectile dysfunction can be a symptom of a heart condition, diabetes, or high blood pressure.
 To address this, Yale Medicine established the Male Reproductive Health/Sexual Medicine Program, a collaboration between the specialties of cardiovascular medicine and urology.

 Our patients often undergo a full body exam to determine whether they have early cardiovascular disease, vascular disease or a metabolic condition such as diabetes.
-Treatment is addressed with a multi-disciplinary approach.

 Our doctors, including Dr. Honig, are leaders in the field and stand at the forefront of research in men's health issues.